chauff/cse1500-web-transcripts/Lecture-3.md

 </html>
 ```

-Depending on which button was clicked, `this` refers to the corresponding DOM tree element and [`.innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) allows us to examine the label text. [`parseInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) is here a lazy way of stripping out the "times" text, forcing a conversion to type `number`.
+:point_up: Depending on which button is clicked, `this` refers to the corresponding DOM tree element and [`.innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) allows us to examine the label text. [`parseInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) is here a lazy way of stripping out the " times" string suffix, forcing a conversion to type `number`.

-Note that in global code or regular functions (not bound to an object), `this` refers to the global `window` object.

 #### Example 4: mouse events